-All references in this prospectus to "U.S. dollars" or "\$" are to the legal currency of the United States, and all references to "€" or "euro" are to the currency of the European Economic and Monetary Union.
+All references in this annual report to "U.S. dollars" or "\$" are to the legal currency of the United States, and all references to "€" or "euro" are to the currency of the European Economic and Monetary Union.
+Our business to date has been conducted primarily in the European Union, and we prepare our financial statements in euros.